By Consumers for Quality Care, on March 8, 2023

 Still, Evan’s doctors put in place a backup plan, anticipating the final coverage denial.
 This plan resulted eventually in Evan getting coverage for a different even more expensive drug, despite the fact that according to Ms. Johnson, the insurance company avoided covering that one as well for another two months.

 As she related in her piece in the Post, when insurance companies insist on prior authorization for vital drugs for patients like Evan, it delays care, puts a strain on families, and drives doctors and nurses “absolutely crazy.”
-It also disadvantages working-class families, who typically don’t have the time and expertise needed to go toe to toe with multibillion insurance companies.
+It also disadvantages working-class families, who typically don’t have the time and expertise needed to go toe to toe with multibillion dollar insurance companies.
 If someone like Carolyn Johnson, a health journalist who frequently writes about these issues, had this much trouble advocating for son, then everyday consumers hardly stand a chance.
-That’s why CQC urges lawmakers and industry leaders to work toward solutions and streamline the prior authorization process to help consumers gain access to much-needed needed medicines.
+That’s why CQC urges lawmakers and industry leaders to work toward solutions and streamline the prior authorization process to help consumers gain access to much-needed medicines.